telerik/xaml-docs/controls/radlayoutcontrol/getting-started/getting-started.md

 	</telerik:RadLayoutControl>
 {{endregion}}

-#### __Figure 3:__
+#### __Figure 3: RadLayoutControl with nested groups__
 ![](images/layoutcontrol-getting-started-03.png)

->important RadLayoutControl doesn't support data binding and setting its ItemsSource property will throw an exception.
+>important RadLayoutControl doesn't support data binding and setting its ItemsSource property will throw an exception (NotSupportedException).

 ## Display Modes

-The LayoutControlGroups support different display modes which can be set up through the DisplayMode property.
-You can read more about this in the [Display Modes]() help article.
+__LayoutControlGroups__ support different display modes which can be set up through the __DisplayMode__ property.
+You can read more about this in the [Display Modes]({%slug radlayoutcontrol-features-display-modes%}) help article.
 Additionally, the [Code Example](#code-example) section of this help article demonstrates the different modes.

 ## Enable Edit Mode